chetna002/Diabetes-Dataset-Supervised-machine-learning-/README.md

     Exploring relationships between different features and diabetes.
     License

-Specify the license under which the dataset is distributed.
-For example:
+License

-    This dataset is licensed under the [Name of License] license.
-See the LICENSE file for more information.
+     This dataset is not licensed for public use.
+All rights are reserved.
  Contact:
  For any questions or issues regarding this dataset, please contact [Chetna] at [chetnasaini002@gmail.com].